Loading...

 # Request can be retried directly

-The results will be in .jsonl format, where each line is a valid JSON object representing the result of a single request in the Message Batch.
+The results are in .jsonl format, where each line is a valid JSON object representing the result of a single request in the Message Batch.
 For each streamed result, you can do something different depending on its custom_id and result type.
 Here is an example set of results:

 Batch results may not match input order